biraysutcuoglu/sdfvtcm/readme.md

 ### Segmentation with Mask R-CNN
 6. For training Mask R-CNN on FBA dataset:
 - Open MaskRCNN/segmenter_config.yaml
-    - Check configurations (configure location of train, validation and test sets, hyperparameters for training MaskRCNN and Wandb project and experiment name)
+    - Check configurations (configure location of train, validation and test sets, hyperparameters for training MaskRCNN and WandB project and experiment name)
 - If everything looks fine, for training:
     - ``cd MaskRCNN/`` and run ``python tool_segmentation.py --mode train``
         - The model will be saved in MaskRCNN/{model_output_dir} directory.

         - During training terminal will show MaskRCNN model architecture, expected training time, evaluation results for BBox and Segm.
-        - If you'd like to see the WandB monitoring, just after running the train command, it will display a Wandb link.
-Through this link, training plots can be monitored (this step requires having a wandb account).
+        - If you'd like to see the WandB monitoring, just after running the train command, it will display a WandB link.
+Through this link, training plots can be monitored (this step requires having a WandB account).

 7.1.
 After training finishes, inference on validation and test images can be done via:
 - ``python tool_segmentation.py --mode infer-on-val`` or `` python tool_segmentation.py --mode infer-on-test``